Saron-A/Saron-A/README.md

 🚀 Projects I've worked on:
 - 🛒 A React Shopping Cart App with dynamic state management
 - 📚 A Book Downloader App using the Google Books API
-- 🍼 A culturally inspired Daycare Website
+- 🍼 A Daycare Website
 - 🧠 A Flutter Habit Tracker (mobile prototype)
 - ✍️ A personal Poetry Blog where I combine design with creativity

 🎯 I’m passionate about accessible design, meaningful UX, and building tools that reflect culture and creativity.

-🔭 Currently learning: Full-stack development (Node.js, Express, MongoDB) and Mobile App Development using React Native 📫 Let’s connect!
+🔭 Currently learning: Full-stack development (Node.js, Express, MongoDB) and Mobile App Development using React Native.
+📫 Let’s connect!
 [Portfolio](https://saron-a-s-portfolio.netlify.app)